Hi there!

 There’s a trail from the campground to the beach in a separate area from the beach parking lots, so it’s like a private camper’s beach for you and your fellow campers!

-See more about this Florida Panhandle state park: Henderson Beach State Park
+See more about Henderson Beach State Park.

 2. Grayton Beach State Park